-Operational grants support the development of an organisation that addresses clearly identified needs and embraces the principles of social justice, healthy living, environmental sustainability and community inclusion, for a 3 year period.
+Aims to support the development of a newly formed organisation that addresses clearly identified needs and embraces the principles of social justice, healthy living, environmental sustainability and community inclusion.

 Applications are currently closed.